Convert Watt-second to Gigawatt-hour (Ws to GWh)

 Example 2:

-Convert 7 Watt-second to Gigawatt-hour.
+Convert 5 Watt-second energy to Gigawatt-hour unit.

 Solution: